wunderio/silta/docs/encrypting_sensitive_configuration.md

 We use `openssl` to encrypt files, but there are many versions available with incompatible ciphers.
 We therefore recommend the following process:

 - SSH into a CircleCI environment using "Rerun workflow > Rerun job with SSH" from the last build.
-Note that this has to be a deployment build (validation builds won't have the environment variable with the encryption key).
+Note that production and validation builds share encryption key.
   You will get a command like (the actual IP and port changes for each build)
   ```bash
   ssh -p 64537 3.80.240.10